leighgarbs/jenkins-sl/README.md

   Jenkins continuous integration and testing shared library
 ===========================================================

 For personal project use.
-A Jenkins shared library defining continuous integration and testing scripts used by other projects.  **Some bits contain content specific to my personal environment.**
+A Jenkins shared library defining continuous integration and testing scripts used by other projects.

 ## Features ##
 * Designed for use in pipelines